MrFriendCS/MrFriendCS.github.io/H-CS-SDD.md

 while line:
 ```

-Split the content of the variable `line` at the commas.
-Assign the elements to `tempArray`.
+Split the content of the variable `line` at the commas and assign the elements to `tempArray`.

 ``` python
     tempArray = line.split(",")
 ```

-Retrieve the individual attributes from `tempArray` and cast appropriately.
+Retrieve the individual attributes from `tempArray`, remove leading and trailing spaces, and cast appropriately.

 ``` python
     name = tempArray[0].strip()